Course Progression Policy

 • Managing their study load, attending class as required by this policy, and undertaking the required hours of study each week, and

-• Seeking assistance in a timely manner with regard to academic skills and other support services.
+• Seeking support in a timely manner with regard to academic skills and other support services.

 • AC is responsible for monitoring students who are unable to achieve, at risk of not achieving, or have not achieved, academic progression requirements, with a focus on early intervention.